 One of the greatest challenges of studying abroad is coming back home.
-Many people expect to have difficulty adjusting when they go abroad, but no one expects to have problems when they get back home.
-This re-entry and cultural adjustment is often referred to as “re-entry shock”.
+Many people expect to have difficulty adjusting when they go abroad, but no one expects to have problems when they return.
+This adjustment is often referred to as “re-entry shock”.
 You’ve just had an amazing experience abroad and you want to talk about it.
 Unfortunately, your parents and your friends may not be as interested as you would prefer.
 You’ve learned about a new culture and, chances are, you’ve changed some of your old values and ideas, and you may have trouble re-assimilating into American culture.

-Life at Brown or at your home college may look completely new to you after spending a year or semester abroad.
+Life at Brown may look completely new to you after spending a year or semester abroad.
 Many students have difficulties readjusting to the hectic schedule and the stress on campus.
 Again, re-entry shock is inevitable, and even the best-prepared students will have some problems getting back into the swing of things.
 These suggestions might help you during your first few months back:

 • Remember what you did when you were abroad and adjusting to your new country.
 Use those same techniques that helped you cope then to assist you with your readjustment now.